-Fairmount Line Improvement Project - SIP Completion Required by December 2011
+Fairmount Line Improvement Project - SIP Requires Completion by December 2011

-MassDOT/MBTA anticipate that the Four Corners, Talbot Avenue, and Newmarket Stations will be incrementally completed in 2012-2013.
-A station at Blue Hill Avenue, which had provoked controvery among abutters, is now moving forward.
-The station is tentatively scheduled for construction advertisement in February 2012, with anticipated construction to start in May 2012.
-MassDOT/MBTA have also begun the formal Petition to Delay process for the Faimount Line Improvement project and have prepared a list of potential interim reduction offset measures.
+MassDOT and the MBTA anticipate that the Four Corners, Talbot Avenue, and Newmarket stations will be incrementally completed in 2013.
+A station at Blue Hill Avenue, which had provoked controversy among abutters, is now moving forward.
+The station is tentatively scheduled for construction advertisement in December 2012, with anticipated construction to start in early 2013.
+MassDOT and the MBTA began the formal Petition to Delay process for the Fairmount Line Improvements project and prepared a list of potential interim reduction offset measures.
+The proposed measures were developed with the input and assistance of Fairmount Line stakeholders, and MassDOT believes that the potential offset measures meet the standard of being within the transit ridership area required in the SIP.
+The measures include shuttle bus service from Andrew Square to Boston Medical Center and increased bus service on bus Route 31 serving Dorchester and Mattapan.
+These measures are currently in place.